neild3r/vscode-php-docblocker/README.md

 * Continuation of DocBlock when pressing enter when in a DocBlock
 * Completion of DocBlock tags such as `@param`, `@return`, `@throws`
 * Inferring of param and return types from signatures
+* Configuration of template for each type of docblock completion

 ## Requirements